drlouie/vps-net.com/README.md

 Furthermore, I've decided to let people 'take apart' my scripting and programming code as well as my development and design methods.
 This site was created back in 2009 through hard-code, long hours, many design iterations, and various engineering changes, it may be a bit wild code, but it worked back then and still does a decade, or longer, later.
 The purpose was to create a pixel perfect interface, when compared to the UI designs, alongside a functionally viable UX from a modeling standpoint.
 There are also other components and applications living within vps-net.com, those will also be published here.

+Note: To run .htm and .nsp programs simply set up you server configuration to handle those extensions as Perl programs.
+Netmedia Solutions was my old company name, hence the .nsp and .nsf file extension convention which has stuck around since.

 What is an .nsp or .nsf file?
-Well, I've been using .nsp and .htm files as Perl scripts on my servers for a very long time, over a decade and a half.
-NSP is a Netmedia Solutions Program and NSF is Netmedia Solutions File, the latter of which is a flat data file.
-To run .htm and .nsp programs simply set up you server configuration to handle those extensions as Perl programs.
-Netmedia Solutions was my old company name, hence the .nsp and .nsf file extension convention which has stuck around since.
+Why do .htm files have Perl code in them?
+Well, I've been using .nsp and. htm files as Perl scripts on my servers for a very long time, over a decade and a half.
+NSP is a Netmedia Solutions Program and NSF is Netmedia Solutions File, the latter of which is a simple data file.
+As just mentioned, on my servers .htm files are executable Perl scripts, whereas .html files are data files.

 Enjoy.